sinnnnna/Insight-challenge/README.md

 ### Feature 4: Speed -> O(n) , Memory->O(m)
 I use 2  lists and one dictionary while reading the lines:

-- recentFailedLoginHosts: A list to keep track of who has failed login attempt in last 20 seconds.
-I have accessed to the first or the last member of this list all the time.
-Hence, this would not create a bottleneck.
+- recentFailedLoginAttempts: A list to keep track of who has failed login attempt in last 20 seconds.
+The program only accesses to the first or the last member of this list to avoid making it bottleneck.

-- failedTimesForHosts: A dictionary (hashmap) which for each host keeps track of its failed attempts.
+- faliureHistoryOfRecentHosts: A dictionary (hashmap) which for each host keeps track of its failed recent attempts.
 This map is always kept cleaned side by side of the previous list.
 Hence, it always has smaller size in compare to the list.
 The major responsibility of this hashmaps is improving the performance.
-Instead of looking through the whole last list to find who had 3 consecutive failed login attempt, the program looks up into to this hash map.
+Instead of looking through the whole length of the previous list to find who had 3 consecutive failed login attempt, the program looks up into to this hash map.
 The keys of this hashmap is the host names and the values are the list of timestamps where a failed login has happend.

 - blacklist: list of hosts that dont have access premission